How to define value added activities & non-value added activities?

-Those activities which are essential to make the product but do not add value are called required non-value added activities.
+Those activities which are essential to make the product but do not add value are called required non-value-added activities.

-These activities include loading, unloading of material in the machine, internal audit, product testing etc. But it is necessary to perform these activities.
+These activities include loading, and unloading of material in the machine, internal audit, product testing etc. But it is necessary to perform these activities.
 So the best way to deal with them is to minimize or eliminate these activities.
 We can perform these activities automatically.

-How to check value added and non value added activities:
+How to check value-added and non-value-added activities:

-- If the customer is willing to pay for it, then it is value added activity.
+- If the customer is willing to pay for it, then it is value-added activity.